MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-business-connectivity-service-applications.md

 ![A graphic of the Set Metadata Store Permissions dialog in SPO's BCS.](media/3cb11390-25ea-48df-a1f7-dd51e831146d.png)

 To set Metadata Store permissions, follow these steps.

+1. If the classic SharePoint admin center appears, select **Open it now** at the top of the page to open the new SharePoint admin center.

-1. In the left pane of the classic SharePoint admin center, select **bcs**.
+2. In the left pane of the new SharePoint admin center, select **Classic features**.

+3. Select **More classic features**.

+4. Under **bcs**, select **Open**.

-2. In the **business data catalog** section, select **Manage BDC Models and External Content Types**.
+5. Select **Manage BDC Models and External Content Types**.

-3. On the ribbon, select **Set Metadata Store Permissions**.
+6. On the ribbon, select **Set Metadata Store Permissions**.

-4. Enter a user account or group into the text box, and then select **Add**.
+7. Enter a user account or group into the text box, and then select **Add**.
 You can also select **Browse** to look for the account that you want.

-5. The account or group will appear in the second text box.
+8. The account or group will appear in the second text box.
 If you have multiple accounts or groups, you must select them one at a time to set the level of access.

 |**Permission**|**Notes**|
 |:-----|:-----|